karlssberg/Motiv/Karlssberg.Motiv/Architecture.md

 they only work with `bool` types.
 However, in most cases you will want to use the _boolean logical operators_ over the _conditional boolean operators_ since they ensure that all propositions are evaluated, and therefore the explanations will be complete.
+However, there may be occasions to use the _conditional boolean operators_, such as to filter out superfluous assertions/metadata from results.

 Although the usage of this library is outwardly functional, for pragmatic reasons a couple of classes are nonetheless provided for sub-typing (`Spec<TMode>` and `Spec<TModel,TMetadata>`).